Alonso-del-Arte/toy-examples/CONTRIBUTING.md

 repository, toy-examples-python, for those of you who want to work on toy examples in Python.

+So you need to have Java 17 or later for both the runtime and the development kit.

 I don't want to deal with Maven.
 I think it's obnoxious, obtrusive and adds way too much of its own complexity to the project.